department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 ## Optional Future Work

 As mentioned, we have to maintain the data schema of our existing appointments index in order to support existing mobile app versions.
-However, that means that we have to translate all four appointment types through adapters on the back end, then attempt to match web app functionality on the front end with data structures that do not match what the web app front end uses.
-This has made our appointments features more bug-prone, difficult to understand, and difficult to communicate about.
+However, that means that we have to translate all four appointment types through adapters on the back end, then attempt to match front end web app functionality using data structures that do not match what the web app uses.
+This has made our appointments features more difficult to understand, bug-prone, and difficult to communicate about.
 In order to more easily match the web app, it may be worth switching to the same data schema moving forward.
-This does not need to be done but may save us pain moving foward.
 The back end for this is relatively simple, but it will require a bit more work on the front end.
-The front end team will need to decide whether it's worth the additional effort.
+The front end team will need to decide whether the effort of making this change outweighs the carrying cost of this tech debt.

 ### Backend: V2 Appointments Index